-Update 2017: *Stephanie lives at Joy Home, a SCH foster home for school-aged girls, after her former foster mother returned to the US.
-She attends ASB (Anjali School for the Blind) at Courage Home Purple, where she practices Braille and learns other academics.
+*Stephanie lives at Joy Home, a SCH foster home for school-aged girls, after her former foster mother returned to the U.S. She attends ASB (Anjali School for the Blind) at Courage Home Purple, where she practices Braille and learns other academics.
 She also attends off-site Braille training at a local institute for the blind.
 She is completely independent using her guide cane.
-She needs $215/month more to be fully sponsored.
-Sign up to sponsor her here!
+She is fully sponsored!

 Dear, sweet Stephanie.

 I’ve never met you.
 But I feel like I know you.
 I know that you’re 7 years old and attend a mainstream private English School for the Blind where you continue to grow, learn, and thrive.
 I know you are very close friends with *Jeanette, since you go to school together, and I know you’re also very close to *Phoebe because I’ve read SCH’s blog pretty much all the way back to its beginning.
 I know you’ve just moved into a smaller, family-style apartment with 4 of your brothers and sisters.
 I know you have a very soft, beautiful voice and like to sing.
 I know that you have some of the cutest dimples on the planet, you’re getting bigger and more beautiful every day, that you’re feeling comfortable enough to begin coming out of your shell and talk with the people around you.
 I know you are absolutely stunning in white.